abhisack/abhisack.github.io/_posts/2015-01-26-possibilities-with-css-target-element.markdown

 ###So What Are the Possibilities?
 There're many awesome things you can create using target element, especially show/hide things.
 Like-

+> Sara has published a very awesome article on how to make basic user interfaces using only CSS.
+Don't forget to chect it out on her blog

 ###Popup Blocks
 Yeah! you don't need to burden your webpages with jquery's animations and fadeIns/fadeOuts to pop up a block when user clicks any icon/button on your site.
 Stick to pure CSS for the same.